solarslurpi/obsidian-transcriber-plugin/README.md

 <br>
 <br>

-#### ✨ Features
+## ✨ Features
 After the plugin finishes its work with the Obsidian Transcriber Service, the created note includes:
 - YouTube metadata as YAML frontmatter.
-- A "button" surround the YouTube URL that when clicked will invoke a YouTube player in Obsidian's sidebar.
+- A YouTube URL "button" that when clicked invokes a YouTube player in Obsidian's sidebar.
   - 👍(_Assuming the [Timestamp Notes community plugin](https://github.com/juliang22/ObsidianTimestampNotes) is installed and enabled_)
 - The transcript broken into chapters with topic titles and timestamps.
-- Below each topic title is a timestamp "button" that when clicked will move the player to the appropriate time in the video.
+- Below each topic title is a timestamp "button" that when clicked will move the player to that time in the video.
   - 👍(_Assuming the [Timestamp Notes community plugin](https://github.com/juliang22/ObsidianTimestampNotes) is installed and enabled_)

-### 🎥 Demo of Transcript without Chapters from YouTube Video
+# 🎥 Demo of Transcript *without* Chapters from YouTube Video
 YouTube video: [Jeff Lowenfels - The Updated Soil Food Web](https://www.youtube.com/watch?v=5x9hpXo6sfg)

 <div style="text-align: center;">